-Corner Ridgeline Dr and Mitta Way
+The Ponds – Corner Ridgeline Dr and Mitta Way.

 This park is really pretty and also cool because it has three areas to it, which makes it a bit of an adventure.
 It’s surrounded by lovely shrubs and native plants which add to the adventure!
-There’s a focus on climbing it seems, with a huge climbing net and several other things to scale!
+There’s a focus on climbing it seems, with a huge climbing net and several other things to scale.
 It’s partially fenced and the greenery doubles as a bit of a fence as well.
 Two of the three play areas are covered with shade sails.

 We’re still trying to work out if it was a truck, fire engine or ambulance but who cares … it was good fun!
 This park isn’t huge and it’s not the greatest playground we’ve ever seen, but it’s in a pretty spot and it’s nice and close to the shops without being over-run with people.
 It’s got one of those cool spinning things that you sit on and mum or dad runs around like a maniac making it move – then it goes so fast that someone invariably flies off… awesome!